By Andrea P., Auxiliar de Conversación in Madrid 18/19.

 If you feel underwhelmed by the idea of a Spanish breakfast after being used to bacon and eggs, it’s time to give a proper pan con tomate a try.
-Sure, it’s just toasted bread with pureed tomatoes, olive oil, and salt, but in its simplicity, it’s a wholesome and filling breakfast.
-This can be found all over the city, but my local favorite at El Duero rings in at 2 euro with coffee included!
+Sure, it’s just toasted bread with pureed tomatoes, olive oil, and salt.
+In its simplicity, it’s a wholesome and filling breakfast.
+Although you can find this all over the city, my local favorite at El Duero rings in at 2 euro with coffee included!

 Where?
 El Duero – Calle Noviciado, (metro Noviciado)

-Tortilla is another classic that, while traditionally eaten for breakfast, can be enjoyed at any time of the day.
+Tortilla is another classic that you can enjoy at any time of the day.
 It’s is so prolific that it’s safe to safe that most traditional bars and cafes will have some on hand.
 The most common recipe includes potatoes, onion, and egg, but modern takes of the dish have emerged all over Spain.
 At Pez Tortilla, you can try fancy combinations such as parmesan and sun-dried tomato or blue cheese and walnuts.

 Where?
 Pez Tortilla – Calle del Pez, 36 (metro Noviciado) & Calle Cava Baja, 42 (metro La Latina)

 If you were ever looking for the perfect Spanish comfort food, croquetas fit the bill.
-These deep-fried balls of happiness are filled with bechamel and meat, vegetables, shellfish, or cheese.
+You fill these deep-fried balls of happiness with bechamel and meat, vegetables, shellfish, or cheese.
 Completely vegetarian options exist as well, usually in the form of mushrooms.
 Widely considered to have the best croquetas in Madrid, Casa Julio in the Malasaña neighborhood has drawn tourist, celebrities, and locals alike to their small interior.